sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

    :language: java
    :autograde: unittest

-   Click the ``Save and Run`` button to run the following code to see what is printed.
+   Run the following code to see what is printed.
    Then, change the values and run it again.

-   Click the ``Show CodeLens`` button and then use the Next button to step through the program one line at a time to see how memory is allocated for each variable.
+   Click the ``Show CodeLens`` button and then use the ``Next`` button to step through the program one line at a time.
+Stepping through a program lets you see how memory is allocated for each variable.

    ~~~~
    public class Test1